Kenneth A. Ehrlich

 The Malibu Times: Broad Beach Sandbags a Bust, Some Say

-Los Angeles Times: Malibu’s vanishing Broad Beach a sign of rising sea levels, experts say
+Los Angeles Times: Malibu’s Vanishing Broad Beach a sign of rising sea levels, experts say

 Los Angeles Business Journal: Attorneys in the Environmental Practice Groups at L.A.’s Largest Law Firms